ben-monico/ben-monico/README.md

 </h2>
 <p>
     I'm a Games & Multimedia graduate with background experience as a 3D Character Artist.
-    I'm currently enrolled in a programming course at 42 Lisboa to further develop my programming skills, programming in C and C++.
+    I'm currently enrolled in a programming course at 42 Lisboa to further develop my programming skills, starting with C and C++.
 I will always have a soft spot for game dev, but I'm also very interested in AI & Machine Learning.
 </p>

 <h2 align="center" >